California

 Six Core Consumer Rights Under the CCPA

-The CCPA grants California residents six fundamental privacy rights.
-Businesses must honor these rights regardless of whether the consumer is a customer.
+California residents have six fundamental privacy rights under the CCPA.
+Businesses must honor these rights regardless of whether the consumer is a current customer.

 Right to Know